 A tile is a container that represents an app on the SAP Fiori launchpad home page.
-All apps have at least one corresponding tile.
-The only exception is the factsheet, although users also have the option of saving factsheets as tiles.

 Users can personalize their home page by selecting the tiles for the apps they want to use from the app finder.
 The apps available in the app finder depend on the user’s role.

 The number of visible tiles on the launchpad home page depends on the screen resolution.
 If the tiles in a group do not fit in one row, they are wrapped to the next row.
-The tiles also appear smaller on smartphones.

 The subtitle can have one line of text before it is truncated.